Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

-Dr. Cathy: There are six types of bladder stones: struvite, calcium oxalate, urate, cysteine, calcium phosphate, silicate.
+Dr. Cathy: There are six types of bladder stones: struvite, calcium oxalate, urate, cysteine, calcium phosphate, and silicate.
 Struvite stones in dogs are the most common.

 Dr. Cathy: In cases of struvite, usually, it starts with a bladder infection.
 The tiny little bacteria act as a starting point (a nidus) for minerals in the urine to form around the bacteria.
-It gets bigger and bigger, and then forms first a crystal, then a stone.
+It gets bigger and bigger, and then first forms a crystal, then a stone.

 Dr. Becker Discusses Dog Bladder Stones

 Dr. Cathy: Bladder stones can be painful, cause moderate to severe bleeding in the urine, and, if they are just the right size to get into the urethra, but too big to pass out the end, they can cause blockage, especially in males.
 If the blockage is not detected in time, the dog’s bladder can rupture, complications of which can be fatal.
 This is a very common problem in male cats.

 How Are Bladder Stones Diagnosed?

 Dr. Cathy: Any dog with recurrent bladder infections really should have a full bladder work-up to determine if there are stones and to determine the bacteria causing the infection.
 By knowing which bacteria are present, you know where they came from, and you know which antibiotic to use to treat them.
 However, imbalance in the bladder can lead to the formation of stones.